Santa Rosa Basecamp Adventure

 Distance: 8 Miles

-We'll quickly break down camp and head back to the pier, where we'll store our gear in lockers.
-Then make our way to Carrington Point.
-The trail begins with a short, steep hill, followed by rolling hills, scattered with windswept trees, and spectacular ocean views.
-Once we get to Carrington Point, we'll be able to look down on seals, sea lions, pelicans, cormorants, and other marine wildlife.
-We believe this view is the best way to end the trip.
+On our last morning we'll break down camp and head back to the pier to store our gear in lockers.
+We'll head to Carrington Point from there, starting the trail with a short, steep hill, followed by rolling hills scattered with windswept trees and spectacular ocean views.
+Once we get to Carrington Point, we'll spot seals, sea lions, pelicans, cormorants, and other marine wildlife below.
+This view is the best way to end the trip!
+Back at the pier we'll board the ferry back to the mainland, keeping an eye out for dolphins, and enjoying the crew's commentary.

-Nomadic By Nature always tries our best to follow the itinerary as closely as possible.
-However, there may be slight variations based on the National Park Service permit system and the ever-changing dynamics of the outdoors.
+Nomadic By Nature tries our best to follow the itinerary as closely as possible, but there may be slight variations based on the National Park Service permit system and the ever-changing dynamics of the outdoors.

 We want your experience to be unforgettable for the right reasons -- so let's make sure you have what you need!
-Click below to review the checklist of what is provided, and what you'll need to bring on your backpacking trip in Yellowstone National Park.
+Click below to review the checklist of what is provided, and what you'll need to bring on your basecamp adventure in Channel Island's National Park.

 GETTING TO AND FROM VENTURA:

-Santa Rosa Basecamp Adventure will depart from Ventura, California.
+Santa Rosa Basecamp Adventure will depart from Island Packers Cruises in Ventura, California.
 We ask all guests to arrive in Ventura the day before the trip starts, so they can attend the pre-trip meeting, which will be at 5 pm the night before.
 If your flight is delayed, please reach out to Nomadic By Nature.

 We strongly recommend NOT flying out the same day that the trip ends.
 With long boat rides and unpredictable weather, it is hard to predict a precise time that we will arrive back at Ventura Harbor.